FoodShare Employment & Training

 How does Milwaukee County compare with the rest of the state?

-Considering that Milwaukee County is home to 35% of the state’s FoodShare recipients, the disenrollment numbers compared with the rest of the state as a whole are still striking.
-As of December 1, 2017, Milwaukee County, or Region 2, is the only region with a 43% disenrollment rate, meaning that 43% of individuals being referred to the FSET program are losing FoodShare due to time-limited benefits.
+Considering that Milwaukee County is home to 35% of the state’s FoodShare recipients, the disenrollment numbers compared with the rest of the state as a whole are striking.
+As of March 2017, Milwaukee County, or Region 2, is the only region with a 43% disenrollment rate, meaning that 43% of individuals being referred to the FSET program are losing FoodShare due to time-limited benefits.